yungyuc/nsdhw_22au/project/DerrickPikachu/README.rst

 API Description
 ===============

+User can directly use the CLI to enjoy the basic example game (or environment) to experience the A* search engine.

+Or if they want to try the other game, they can implement their game environment derived from the environment class interface and override the method:

+:math:`state state_transition(state, action)`

+  state_transition defines how to transfer the current state into next state by appling an action.
+The first parameter is the current state, the second parameter is the desired action.

+:math:`action[] valid_actions(state)`

+  valid_actions return all the valid actions on the input state.

+:math:`float astar_heuristic(state)`

+  astar_heuristic is the needed user defined function used for A* search.
+This function is very important and will affect how quickly will A* search find a path.
+  In different game, there would be a different heuristic functions.
+User can define their own heuristic function for their own game.

+After defining the game environment, he/she should set the environment instance and the initial state for A* search engine as following:

+:math:`AStarEngine.setup(environment, state)`

+  The setup method will help engine to get the environment instance and the initial state, those information is used for the next step.

+Then execute the A* search:

+:math:`AStarEngine.run()`

+  This method will start to execte A* search and find the path for user.

+---
 Show how your system can be programmed.
 You are supposed to implement the system using both C++ and Python.
 Describe how a user writes a script in the system.